Aseem Malhotra: Pioppi diet and low carb diet advocacy

-The Pioppi Diet
+In 2017, Malhotra co-authored the low-carb book The Pioppi Diet, which provides a 21-day eating plan.
+Dietitians have described the Pioppi Diet as a low-carbohydrate fad diet.

-Malhotra is a proponent of fad diets such as low-carbohydrate diets and in 2017 he co-authored a low carb diet book called The Pioppi Diet, which provides a 21-day eating plan.
-Malhotra's personal royalties from the book are donated to charity.
 The book recommends the daily consumption of two to four table spoons of extra-virgin olive oil, a small handful of tree nuts, five to seven portions of fibrous vegetables and low sugar fruits and oily fish at least three times a week.
-It advises people to avoid all added sugars, fruit juice, honey, and syrups, packaged refined carbohydrates, in particular anything flour based including all bread, pastries, cakes, biscuits, muesli bars, packaged noodles, pasta, couscous and rice and seed oils.
+It advises people to avoid all added sugars, fruit juice, honey, and syrups, refined carbohydrates, anything flour based (including all bread, pastries, cakes, biscuits, muesli bars, packaged noodles, pasta, couscous and rice and seed oils).
 Very dark chocolate, butter, coconut oil, cheese, yoghurt are allowed.
 The moderate consumption of alcohol is allowed but only within the limits set by the NHS and a maximum of 500g of red meat per week is recommended in line with the recommendations of the World Cancer Research Fund.
 It promotes a higher fat intake with fewer carbs than the NHS reference intakes.
 The diet is called Pioppi after the Italian village recognized as the home of the Mediterranean diet.
-The authors use the lifestyles of residents of the town to explain the principles of a healthier Lifestyle and the book also explains how policy changes are needed to change the obesogenic environment.
+The authors use the lifestyles of residents of the town to explain the principles of a healthier lifestyle and the book also explains how policy changes are needed to change the obesogenic environment.